How to Run a Successful Nonprofit Membership Program | Donorbox

 For example, it’s essential that you recognize that first-time members are a specific group within your membership profile and that they need to be approached with specific strategies.
 Unless you can show them the value of their membership right away, they can slip through the cracks.

-To help achieve that, focus on transformational experiences.
+To help achieve that, focus on unique experiences.
 In addition to offering a ‘transactional experience’ (offering a percentage discount on admission, free admission, guest passes, and so on), try to also offer transformational membership benefits.

 Developing and managing a thriving nonprofit membership program takes time and effort.
 If you want to make it work, it’s vital that you develop a system for overseeing it.

-Some of the responsibilities of a coordinator or a coordinating team could include: crafting marketing appeals, organizing events, designing and sending out reports, sending out thank you cards, calling members, and more.
+Whatever the system, it should include dedicated timelines and a clear assignment of responsibilities.
+Some of the responsibilities of a coordinator or a coordinating team could include crafting marketing appeals, organizing events, designing and sending out reports, sending out thank-you cards, calling members (especially those close to renewal), and more.

-If you’re a smaller organization, you might even consider using a flat rate (one membership level).
-This method is most often used by smaller organizations that offer similar value to all their members.
+If you’re a smaller operation, you might even consider using a flat rate (one membership level).
+This method is most often used by organizations that offer similar value to all their members.
 Benefits, in that case, could include advanced notice of upcoming events, special member offers, or a free listing in the member directory.

 There are many different approaches to naming membership levels.
 Here are some more examples: